spryker-shop/b2c-demo-shop/README.md

 Acceptance Criteria:
-[Done] Module exposes REST API endpoints to fetch list of entities, and entity by identifier [Done] Module exposes REST API endpoints to create and remove, update, delete entities by identifier (CRUD) CRUD endpoints are available for logged in users
-[Done ig] Errors are properly handled
+[Done] Module exposes REST API endpoints to fetch list of entities, and entity by identifier [Done] Module exposes REST API endpoints to create and remove, update, delete entities by identifier (CRUD) [Postponed] CRUD endpoints are available for logged in users [Done ig] Errors are properly handled

-Challenge 1: Each endpoint is available only if enabled in config file, if not 404 is returned.
+[Done] Challenge 1: Each endpoint is available only if enabled in config file, if not 404 is returned.
 Challenge 2: FAQ data are localized when they’re returned.

 US 3
 As a customer I want to easily navigate to FAQ page so that I don’t have to call support in case of problems.

 Acceptance Criteria:
-[Work in progress] A FAQ page is available via Yves with list of active FAQ entities Errors are properly handled
+[Done] A FAQ page is available via Yves with list of active FAQ entities [Done ig] Errors are properly handled

-Challenge: Pagination is provided
+[More or less done] Challenge: Pagination is provided

 US 4
 As a customer I want to mark FAQ entity whether it is helpful or not to let others know if an answer helps.